 Sabine is a lecturer in Social Work and Human Services at Charles Sturt University.
 She began work in the field of aged care in 2005 and later practiced in areas of grief and loss, community development, rehabilitation, and vocational education and training.
 Sabine grew up in India knowing various cultures and religions.
 She has maintained an interest in spiritual and religious aspects of the culturally and linguistically diverse population within an Australian context, particularly on palliative and end of life care.
 Sabine has an extensive vocational educational and training goals setting and social work field practice coordination experience across several education institutes in Australia.
-Sabine is currently doing her Ph.D. exploring the culturally appropriate end of life care for ageing Punjabi Indian population in regional New South Wales.
+Sabine's PhD thesis concerned lived experiences of a culturally and linguistically diverse population group ( the Punjabi Indians) with palliative care services at residential aged care facilities in regional NSW.

-Sabine has taught a range of subjects in community welfare, social work, and Human Services.
-She has an interdisciplinary focus in subject preparation.
+Sabine teaches a range of subjects in Social Work and Human Services.
+She has an interdisciplinary focus on subject development and delivery.
 She currently teaches:

-Sabine Coordinates various field education subjects (HCS402, HCS506, and SWK424) for social work.
+Sabine has extensive experience coordinating various field education subjects (HCS402, HCS506, and SWK424) for social work.

 Wardle, S., & Mungai, N.(2018).
 Emerging Ageing and Age-related issues Amongst Migrant Population in Regional Australia.
 In M. Pawar, W. Bowles & K. Bell, Social Work:Innovations And Insights (1st ed., pp. 257-270).
 Melbourne: Australian Scholarly Publishing Pty Ltd.